0Angulo0/mirepo_videojuegos/tareas/js/breakout/README.md

 ## >>extra feature: MULTI BALL<<
 every **15 blocks destroyed**, two bonus orange balls spawn for **15 seconds**:

-- 🟠 they move slightly slower than the main ball
+- they move slightly slower than the main ball
-- 🟠 they bounce off walls, the paddle, and destroy blocks just like the main ball
+- they bounce off walls, the paddle, and destroy blocks just like the main ball
-- 🟠 they disappear automatically when time runs out (or if they fall)
+- they disappear automatically when time runs out (or if they fall)
-- 🟠 a countdown timer shows how long they have left
+- a countdown timer shows how long they have left
-- 🟠 hit 30, 45, 60... blocks and it triggers again

-use them to chain block destruction and rack up points fast 💥
+### **ENJOY!**